iron0012/donor_lifetimes_non_profit/README.md

 -------------
 - Because of the relative small data set, a bootstrap approach was used to model the data.
 Samples were drawn with replacement from the original data set 10 000 times to train 10 000 models.
 These 10 000 models generated 10 000 hazard functions.

 - The 10 000 trained bootstrapped models took over 12 hours to be trained.
 To save time, they are stored in the list which is then pickled.
-This pickled file (AAF_list_10000) can be found in this folder.
+However, because of the size limit of github, I only loaded a shortened version of this pickled file with 100 bootstraps (AAF_list_100.p).
+All results from this page are from the 10 000 bootstrapped models.

 Results
 =======